Español

 It is usually best to die with a valid will rather than rely on intestacy to distribute your estate.
 There are only a few requirements to have a valid will in Texas.
 The following is an overview of those requirements.

-- The testator (the person making the will) must be 18 years or older.
+1. The testator (the person making the will) must be at least 18 years old, or lawfully married, or a member of the armed forces.

-- The testator must be of sound mind and full mental capacity.
+2. The testator must be of sound mind and acting voluntarily, free from coercion or undue influence.

 Texas Estate Planning/Probate Definitions